vidaud/seta/seta-doc/docs/user-guide/communities.md

 1. From the ^^Header^^ menu click ^^Communities^^.
 2. Select ^^Topics^^ at the top of the community.
 3. Next to the topic you want to hide click more and select ^^Hide topic.^^

-### Invite new members to the community

-In SeTA web app there are two options:

-**Invite with email:**
-    Admins can invite new members to a community by email.
-The email will include a link to the community where the person can confirm that they want to join.
-In public communities they'll be automatically approved.
-In private communities they'll have to be approved by a community admin.
-Only the person who received the email can join the community with that link.

-1. From the ^^Header^^ menu click ^^Communities^^.
-2. Click + Invite below the cover photo.
-3. Select Invite with email.
-4. Add email addresses.
-5. Click Send invite.

-**Invite with link:**
-    Admins and members can use a link to invite others to a community.
-Once someone receives the invite to join the community they'll then have to request to join and be approved by a community admin.
-The link will expire after either 48 hours or 20 people click on it whichever comes first.
-After the link expires you can create a new link.
-Keep in mind that people who receive the link from you might understand youre a member of this community.

-1. From the ^^Header^^ menu click ^^Communities^^.
-2. Click + Invite below the cover photo.
-3. Select Invite with link.
-4. Click the link to copy it then share it.

-!!! abstract "Note"
-    Once someone is invited to join a community they'll be able to preview the community before deciding if theyd like to join the community unless they were invited to the community by email.

-    If someone is previewing the community they wont be included in the total member count.

-    If you invite people to a community an admin may need to approve the request before they can join.
-Admins and members can only invite a limited number of people to join each day.

 ### Remove or ban someone from a community